OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - we never explicitly do finalization.
 That's a usually major point of complexity when doing GC, and to be honest one that I'm all too happy to circumvent.
 - arbitrary data on the Rust heap can't reference `Gc<T>` pointers.
 We can store `Gc<T>` types on the Rust heap if we know exactly where to find them (e.g. `Universe.current_frame`), but we never get into any situations where we would want to do any sort of tracing in the Rust heap itself to find our data.
 This isn't enforced: you *could* make and use a `Box<Gc<T>>`, but your computer *would* explode after GC happens.
 As far as I'm aware, it's impossible to enforce without modifying Rust itself.
 - our interpreters are single-threaded.
-Making GC work well with a multi-threaded interpreter is a LOT of work.
+Making GC work with multi-threaded interpreters is likely to add more bugs, and more work.

 ## in conclusion
-You might have learned some things about GC, or some odd things about Rust, and hopefully a lot about MMTk.
-As for MMTk: it's a great concept with clearly solid execution.
+We saw:
+- a rough overview of garbage collection
+- how you *can* make it work with Rust (and how Rust can sometimes hate it)
+- and how one would implement it using MMTk.

+GC is a complex topic, so that took a while and I still wasn't thorough at all.

+MMTk is a great concept with clearly solid execution, about which you've hopefully now got enough knowledge to get started more more easily.
 It does a good chunk of my job for me, though the complexities of GC are still apparent even when using it, and there's still a myriad of ways to mess up.
 Which is why you've hopefully learned from some of my own mistakes!

-I also went over the basics of an MMTk-bound implementation, which hopefully is of help or motivation.
 My own implementation could use a *lot* more work and has some hacky bits, but it sure does make my interpreters run, and it should serve as a nice starting point.
 You can find the latest version of it [here](https://github.com/OctaveLarose/som-rs/tree/master/som-gc).